 - 1. Ability to communicate effectively with supervisors, co-workers, and customers; - 2.
 Accepted community workplace conduct and dress; - 3.
-Ability to follow directions and attend to tasks; - 4.
+The ability to follow directions and attend to tasks; - 4.
 Workplace problem solving skills and general workplace safety; - 5.
 Mobility training; - 6.
 Observation of an employee of an area business to obtain information to make an informed choice regarding vocational interest; - 7.
 Instruction on how to use work-related equipment; - 8.
 Assistance in planning appropriate meals for lunch while at work; - 9.
-Instruction on basic personal finance skills; and
+Instruction on basic personal finance skills; and - 10.
+Information and counseling to a beneficiary and, as appropriate, his/her family on benefits planning and assistance in the process.